ibm-cloud-docs/containers/cs_ingress_types.md

 Create ALBs that run the community Kubernetes Ingress image in your cluster.
 {: shortdesc}

-1. To use TLS termination, copy your TLS secrets.
+1. To use TLS termination, re-create your TLS secrets.
 In the Kubernetes Ingress implementation, the ALB cannot access secrets that are in a different namespace than the Ingress resource.
-If you use the default Ingress secret and your Ingress resources are deployed in namespaces other than `default`, or if you import a secret from {{site.data.keyword.cloudcerts_long_notm}} and your Ingress resources are deployed in namespaces other than `ibm-cert-store`, you must copy the secret to those namespaces.<p class="tip">The next time that you import a certificate from {{site.data.keyword.cloudcerts_long_notm}}, you can use the `--namespace` flag in the `ibmcloud ks ingress secret create` command to create the secret directly in the correct namespace.
-For more information about TLS certificates, see [Managing TLS certificates and secrets](#manage_certs).</p>
+If you use the default Ingress secret and your Ingress resources are deployed in namespaces other than `default`, or if you import a secret from {{site.data.keyword.cloudcerts_long_notm}} and your Ingress resources are deployed in namespaces other than `ibm-cert-store`, you must re-create the secret in those namespaces.
+For more information, see [Managing TLS certificates and secrets](#manage_certs).
-  * **Default secret for your cluster**:
-    1. Get the name of the secret.
-      ```
-      ibmcloud ks cluster get -c <cluster> | grep Ingress
-      ```
-      {: pre}
+  1. In the {{site.data.keyword.cloud_notm}} console, navigate to your [{{site.data.keyword.cloud_notm}} resource list](https://cloud.ibm.com/resources){: external}.
+  2. Expand the **Services** row.
+  3. Look for a {{site.data.keyword.cloudcerts_short}} instance that is named in the format `kube-<cluster_ID>`.
+To find your cluster's ID, run `ibmcloud ks cluster ls`.
+  4. Click the instance's name.
+The **Your certificates** details page opens.
+  5. Click the name of the certificate for your domain.
+In the **Certificate details** pane that opens, copy the **Certificate CRN**.
-    2. Copy the secret to the namespace where your Ingress resources are deployed.
+  6. Using the CRN, create a secret for the certificate in the namespace where your Ingress resources are deployed.
 If you have Ingress resources in multiple namespaces, repeat this command for each namespace.
     ```
-      kubectl get secret <secret_name> -n default -o yaml | sed 's/default/<new-namespace>/g' | kubectl -n <new-namespace> create -f -
-      ```
-      {: pre}
-  * **Imported secret from {{site.data.keyword.cloudcerts_long_notm}}**:
-    1. Get the name of the secret.
-      ```
-      ibmcloud ks ingress secret ls -c <cluster>
+    ibmcloud ks ingress secret create --cluster <cluster_name_or_ID> --cert-crn <CRN> --name <secret_name> --namespace namespace
-      ```
-      {: pre}
-    2. Copy the secret to the namespace where your Ingress resources are deployed.
-If you have Ingress resources in multiple namespaces, repeat this command for each namespace.
-      ```
-      kubectl get secret <secret_name> -n ibm-cert-store -o yaml | sed 's/ibm-cert-store/<new-namespace>/g' | kubectl -n <new-namespace> create -f -
     ```
     {: pre}

 2. Create an Ingress resource that is formatted for use with ALBs that run the Kubernetes Ingress image.
   1. Define an Ingress resource file that uses the IBM-provided domain or your custom domain to route incoming network traffic to the services that you created earlier.